Big Firm Experience Small Firm Values Click for a Free Consultation

 • Real estate may need to be appraised and sold to pay debts

-• Certain taxes may need to be considered, including estate, gift and inheritance taxes
+• Certain taxes may need to be considered, including estate, gift, and inheritance taxes

 • Assets will need to be transferred to beneficiaries